-Nepal is not only the land of mountains; it is also the land of festivals.
+Nepal is not only the land of the mountains; it is also the land of festivals.
 There are more than 50 festivals celebrated in Nepal every year.
 While the national festivals have fixed dates, religious festivals are set by astrologers following the lunar calendar.
 The best part about the festivals in Nepal is that all the events are celebrated with the same enthusiasm and galore the way it used to be hundreds of years ago when people had no other means of entertainment.

 It is known as “Navavarsha” in Nepal.
 Nepal has its official calendar that begins from the first day of the first month Baisakh.
 This very first day is observed as Nepali New Year which usually falls in the second week of April.
 People go for picnics, have get-togethers and celebrate the day socializing in various ways as this day is also a national holiday.

 This is the New Year of the Tibetans and Sherpas of Nepal which falls in February.
 The Buddhist monasteries in Kathmandu like Boudhanath and Swayambhunath are decorated with eye catching colorful prayer flags pulling the crowd.
 The people perform their traditional dances and welcome their New Year with feasts and family gatherings wearing all the new clothes and finest jewelries and exchanging gifts.